 Every year employers come to Ithaca, NY to interview and hire Co-op students from among the College of Engineering’s talented and creative undergraduates.
-At Cornell University, an interdisciplinary environment that fosters creativity and innovation, they find the students they are looking for.
+At Cornell University, an interdisciplinary environment that fosters creativity and innovation, they find the students for whom they are looking.
 Employers who hire students from the Cornell Engineering Cooperative Education Program gain more than outstanding apprentices—they have a chance to observe and groom prospective employees.
 Cornell Engineering students are self-reliant, ready, confident of their abilities, and eager to learn.
 In the short-term, these students can breathe new life into an existing project.
-In the long-term, these students gain the experience they need to bring even more skill and confidence to the table as employees after graduation.
+In the long-term, these students gain the experience they need to bring even more skills and confidence to the table as employees after graduation.

 Cornell University’s Engineering Cooperative Education Program provides educational opportunities to integrate students’ academic and career interests with paid, productive work experiences at cooperating organizations throughout the world.
 A unique feature of Cornell’s Co-op program is that participating students are available for full-time employment after four years of study, a full year earlier than co-op students at most other universities.
 Our Co-op students are required to complete 28 weeks of work, ideally with the same employer.

 Co-op students work full-time during their junior year of college for one semester, usually fall, and one summer.
 Some students have flexible schedules, so you can discuss your scheduling needs with them to determine the optimal work terms.

 Employers are expected to assign work with the students’ educational goals and background in mind.
 Because Co-op is an academic program, students work with their mentors to develop individual learning outcomes that are reviewed at the end of each work term.
 Cornell staff and faculty members visit Co-op work sites to ensure that both students and employers are profiting from the experience.
 Students earn a notation on their transcript upon completion of the program.